 10. SEO Boosting Elements

 While we’re on the topic of SEO, there are modern website design elements that can greatly improve the search engine optimization (SEO) of your site.
-A lot of these are invisible to the naked eye and also appear in the backend coding of your pages and posts.
+A lot of these are invisible to the naked eye—or, when done right, are practically unnoticeable—and also appear in the backend coding of your pages and posts.

-Make sure you fill out, tweak, and optimize these elements so they are relevant to your site and improve your search ranking.
+Make sure you fill out, tweak, and optimize HTML backend elements so they are relevant to your site and improve your search ranking.

 11. Speed Optimization